Bravos-Power/pyoframe/docs/learn/get-started/basic-example/example-with-dimensions.md

     ```

 !!! tip "Pandas vs. Polars: Which should I use?"
-    Pyoframe works the same whether you're using [Polars](https://pola.rs/) or [Pandas](https://pandas.pydata.org/), two similar libraries for manipulating data.
+    Pyoframe works the same whether you're using [Polars](https://pola.rs/) or [Pandas](https://pandas.pydata.org/), two similar libraries for manipulating data with DataFrames.
 We prefer using Polars because it is much faster, but you can use whichever library you're most comfortable with.

     Note that, internally, Pyoframe always uses Polars during computations to ensure the best performance.
 If you're using Pandas, your DataFrames will automatically be converted to Polars prior to computations.
 If needed, you can convert a Polars DataFrame back to Pandas using [`polars.DataFrame.to_pandas()`](https://docs.pola.rs/api/python/stable/reference/dataframe/api/polars.DataFrame.to_pandas.html#polars.DataFrame.to_pandas).